Packaging

 - Audit dependencies before publishing.

-npm audit/pip-audit.
+npm audit.
 Fix critical/high vulnerabilities.

 Binary distribution